mohammadsoroush/OS6.mohammadsoroush/README.md

 Question 2:

-syntax: rar a new_rar.rar filename
+syntax: rar a new_rar.rar test

-This will create an archive file name "new_rar" for the directory "filename"
+This will create an archive file name "new_rar" for the directory "test"

 setting password: